luqmanmalik/Analysis-MathML/README.md

-## Calculus: Fourth Edition by Michael Spivak
+### Calculus: Fourth Edition —— Michael Spivak

-These are my solutions to the text.
-I have indicated whenever a result from Spivak's Answer book (or the back of the text) is included.
+Above are my solutions to the text.
+Whenever I deamed it pertenant, I have marked a result taken directly from or inspired by Spivak with an asterisk or the author's last name.